Coloring Problems on Bipartite Graphs of Small Diameter: List coloring vs. diameter

 In this section, we investigate the complexity of \kPre{k}, \LkCol{k}, and \kLCol{k} on bipartite graphs with diameter $d$, for a fixed integer $d \geq 2$.
 We provide a complete picture about the hardness of these problems, leaving as open cases only \kPre{3} and \LkCol{3} for $d=3$.

 First, notice that there is a straightforward reduction from \kPre{k} to \LkCol{k}.
-Indeed, for each $v \in V(G)$, do the following: if $v$ is precolored with color $p(v)$, define $L(v) = \{p(v)\}$.
-Otherwise, define $L(v) = [k]$.
+Indeed, for each $v \in V(G)$, if $v$ is precolored with color $p(v)$, then define $L(v) = \{p(v)\}$; otherwise, define $L(v) = [k]$.
 Furthermore, \LkCol{k} is a particular case of \kLCol{k}, since each vertex in an instance of the former problem has a list assignment of size at most $k$.
 From these two remarks, we get

-Since the reductions discussed above do not change the input graph, we remark that Equation~(\ref{eq:complexityorder}) holds when we restrict the problems to graphs in $\mathcal{B}_d$.
-We remark that there is a polynomial-time algorithm for the \textsc{$2$-List Coloring} problem~\cite{L.73,V.76}, hence for \kPre{2} and \LkCol{2} as well.
-In what follows we investigate the complexity of these problems for $k\ge 3$.
-Observe that if \kPre{k} is proved to be $\NP$-complete for some $k$, then the same holds for the other problems, and the next result shows that it also implies that $\kPre{(k+1)}|_{{\cal B}_3}$ is $\NP$-complete.
+Since the reductions discussed above do not change the input graph, we get that Equation~(\ref{eq:complexityorder}) holds when we restrict the problems to graphs in $\mathcal{B}_d$.
+We remark that there are polynomial-time algorithms for the \textsc{$2$-List Coloring} problem by Lovász~\cite{L.73} and Vizing\cite{V.76}, and hence for \kPre{2} and \LkCol{2} as well.
+In what follows we focus on the complexity of these problems for $k\ge 3$.
+Observe that if \kPre{k} is proved to be $\NP$-complete on bipartite graphs for some $k$, then the same holds for the other problems, and the next result shows that it also implies that $\kPre{(k+1)}|_{{\cal B}_3}$ is $\NP$-complete.